Arcade setup: how do I configure an OAuth provider for Google Workspace so each user connects their own account?

 Key Takeaways:

-What’s the step-by-step process to configure Google Workspace OAuth in Arcade?
+What’s the exact process to let a user connect their Google Workspace account in Arcade?

 Expanded Explanation: